imsharik/starter-web_in_My_Repo/README.md

 Now on dev branch for rebase operation

-On dev branch once again for rebase operation.
+On dev branch once again for rebase operation. and doing more work.